 - If you change your address while on OPT, you must update your address with the PDSO (Registrar) at New England Law and with the United States Citizenship and Immigration Services.
 A change of address must be filed within 10 days of that change.
 You may email the address change to the registrar (firstname.lastname@example.org) who will then update your SEVIS record.
 You must also change your address with USCIS.
 You may download an address-change form online at: www.uscis.gov/portal/site/uscis.

 Please read this section carefully.
 If you do not follow these guidelines, you may be refused reentry into the United States, should you travel outside the U.S. while on OPT:

-Note:: You must obtain a travel signature from the PDSO on your I-20 every six months while on OPT.
+NOTE: You must obtain a travel signature from the New England Law Registrar on your I-20 every six months while on OPT.

-If you plan to travel abroad, you must carry your:
+If you plan to travel abroad, be sure to have:

 - Passport valid for at least 6 months